top of page

 waterproof mattress cover for night training

-A waterproof night time potty training mattress cover for your toddler's mattress combines a soft cotton top with no flaps or straps to tuck in the middle of the night.
+A waterproof night time potty training mattress cover for your toddler's bed combines a soft cotton top with no flaps or straps to tuck in the middle of the night.

 small potty